 They had gone back to Sacramento.
-My father wanted to go back to Japan from Tule Lake but the rest of the family said no they’re not going back.
-So they moved to Granada, Colorado and in fact, they were already there and when I was going to go overseas, we were allowed to go visit them.
+My father wanted to go back to Japan from Tule Lake but the rest of the family said no, they’re not going back.
+So they moved to Granada, Colorado and in fact, they were already there and when I was going overseas, we were allowed to visit them.
 My father changed his mind and he was able to go to Granada.
 Then my youngest sister, and my father and mother went back to Sacramento.
 And my father bought into a partnership with a family and started a soda fountain business, or snack shop.

 And the house was taken care of?

 Yeah, I guess it was a deputy sheriff.
 I guess he kept his word.

 And so you did you work at the shop?